hli1221/imagefusion_densefuse/README.md

-# Densefuse: A Fusion Approach for Infrared and Visible Image Fusion
+# Densefuse: A Fusion Approach to Infrared and Visible Images
 Infrared and visible image fusion using CNN layers and dense block architecture.

 ## Abstract